Skip to main content

 To activate background notifications:

-If you want to cancel ’ current response, click Cancel—this icon appears in the input field of the chat interface when are responding to a prompt.
+If you want to cancel ’ current response, click Cancel—this icon appears in the input field of the chat panel when are responding to a prompt.
 This stops the current response but keeps your session open.
 You can continue the conversation or ask something new immediately.
-Canceling a task does not clear the conversation history.
+Canceling a prompt does not clear the conversation history.